bhochhi/design-pattern-guide/README.md

 * _Catch Where You can React in Meaningful Way_ Only catch exceptions when you can react in a meaningful way, Otherwise, let someone up in the call stact react to it.
 * _Use Exceptions instead of Return Codes of null_ In an exceptional case, throw an exception when your method cannot do its job.
 Don't accept or return null.
 Don't return error codes.
 * _Fail Fast_ Exceptions should be thrown as early as possible after detecting an exceptional case.
 This helps to pinpoint the exact location of the problem by looking at the stack trace of the exception.
-* _Using Exceptions for Control Flow_ Using Exceptions for control flow: has bad performance. is hard to understand and results in very handling of real execptional cases.
+* _Using Exceptions for Control Flow_ Using Exceptions for control flow: has bad performance. is hard to understand and results in very hard handling of real execptional cases.
+* _Swallowing Exceptions_ Exceptions can be swallowed only if the exceptional case is completely resolved after leaving the catch block.
+Otherwise, the system is left in an inconsistent state.

 [programming principles](http://webpro.github.io/programming-principles)